 Due to Covid 19 and the cancellation of the 2019-2020 KPREP Test, data for the current academic state for Whitley Central Intermediate is taken from the KASC K-PREP Data Forecast.
 The forecast data is based on five years of K-PREP data from the School Report Card.

 Math % Proficient & Distinguished - All Students Tested

-- 2015 60.9% of students scored proficient or distinguished. - 2016 59.5% of students scored proficient or distinguished. - 2017 58% of students scored proficient or distinguished. - 2018 77.2% of students scored proficient or distinguished. - 2019 68.3% of students scored proficient or distinguished.
+2015 - 60.9% of students scored proficient or distinguished.
+2016 - 59.5% of students scored proficient or distinguished.
+2017 - 58% of students scored proficient or distinguished.

 Reading % Proficient & Distinguished - All Students Tested